Set theory, logic, and homeomorphism groups of manifolds: Introduction

 In particular, if there are $M$ and $N$ such that $\Homeo(M)\equiv\Homeo(N)$ and $M\times S^k\ncong N\times S^k$, then first-order rigidity fails in dimension $d+k$. \end{thm}

 In Theorem~\ref{thm:pd-dim-implication}, the assumption that both $M$ and $N$ are not homeomorphic and $M\times S^k$ and $N\times S^k$ are also not homeomorphic is not due to an idle worry; two non-homeomorphic manifolds can become homeomorphic after taking a Cartesian product with a fixed manifold.
-However, the choice of $S^k$ in the statement of Theorem~\ref{thm:pd-dim-implication} is not crucial; it suffices to consider any manifold $X$ that is analytically presented as a Polish space (see Section~\ref{ss:effective}) such that taking a Cartesian product with $X$ is injective on homeomorphism classes.
+However, the choice of $S^k$ in the statement of Theorem~\ref{thm:pd-dim-implication} is not crucial; it suffices to consider any manifold $X$ that is definably presented as a Polish space (see Section~\ref{ss:effective}), such that taking a Cartesian product with $X$ is injective on homeomorphism classes.

-As is well-known and of course also follows from results above, the assumptions {V=L} and projective determinacy are two incompatible extensions of ZF.
+As is well-known and also follows from the results above, the assumptions {V=L} and $\mathsf{PBP}$ are incompatible.
 However, {V=L} has the same consistency strength as ZF, meaning that if ZF is consistent then so is ZF + {V=L}.
-On the other hand, PD does have nontrivial consistency strength over ZFC, in the sense that, to construct models of ZFC + PD, one needs to assume the existence of large cardinals.
-Although PD itself has nontrivial consistency strength, the failure of first-order rigidity does not.
-Indeed, the latter can be obtained by forcing:
+On the other hand, $\mathsf{PBP}$ is a regularity hypothesis rather than a determinacy axiom.
+Shelah proved that every model of ZFC has a forcing extension satisfying $\mathsf{PBP}$~\cite{Shelah1984}; hence the failure of first-order rigidity has no consistency strength beyond ZFC.
+We record the resulting consequence explicitly:

 \begin{thm} Every model of ZFC has a forcing extension in which, for each $n\geqslant 2$, there is a pair of non-homeomorphic $n$--manifolds with elementarily equivalent homeomorphism groups. \end{thm}